ari-feiglin/DaFAQ/README.md

 * **quicksort_record_fields** - Sorts an input field of a table, and stores the sorted list in a sort file.
 * **binary_search_sort_file** - Executes a query and returns a map of valid records.

+**Menu:**
+Only one of these functions is public.
+The rest are only utilized by this function.
+* **print_menu** - Prints the GUI for interacting with the database system.
+I haven't vigorously tested this for leaks, so there may be a few.

 **Other Functions:**
 * **check_magic** - checks if a file has the proper magic sequence in order to be a valid DaFAQ file.
 * **check_input_mask** - checks if input mask is valid.
 More on input masks in details/Usage